ben-ng/finite-automata/Readme.md

 ```

-Returns a lexer for the fragment.
+Returns a high performance lexer for the fragment based on a minimal DFA.